 Other things you may want to ask your photographer:

 Please note: many photographers will not provide location ideas or clothing tips unless they have been selected and hired to photograph your family.

 The most important thing in life for many people is our family.
 So, why entrust those important moments and memories to anyone other than a professional photographer who will deliver what you’re looking for and more?
-If you’re in the Los Angeles or Northern Virginia area and you’re in the need of a professional photographer, I would be thrilled to photograph your family.
-I maybe reached by telephone at (213) 212-2251 or by email at email@example.com.
+If you’re in the Los Angeles or Northern Virginia area and you’re in the need of a professional family photographer, I would be thrilled to photograph your family.
+I maybe reached by telephone at (213) 212-2251 or by email at firstname.lastname@example.org.

 Stay informed and receive the latest information and tips from Tamieka by joining the newsletter.